giovanniboscu/continuous-section-field/technical-white-paper/00_overview.md

 CSF represents a structural member as a **continuous field along the longitudinal axis** \( z \), defined by two coupled but independent descriptions:

 1. **Continuous Geometry**
-   The cross-section is defined explicitly by the user as a set of **polygonal regions** at a limited number of reference stations (typically start and end).
+   The cross-section is defined explicitly by the user as a set of **polygonal regions** at a limited number of reference stations (start and end).
    Intermediate sections are generated through **ruled-surface interpolation**, ensuring a smooth and deterministic geometric evolution.

 2. **Continuous Property Laws**